datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =instructions

 You are in the directory `/home/repl`.
-Use `ls some/relative/path` to list the files identified by each of the absolute paths in the sample code one by one.
+Use `ls some/relative/path` to list the files identified by each of the following absolute paths:

+- `/home/repl/course.txt`
+- `/home/repl/people/agarwal.txt`

 *** =hint
 You can often construct the relative path to a file or directory below your current location